abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 Third categories as logical biases
 ---

-Whether or not we are capable of having understanding without the categories of totality, limitation, community and necessity depends on how do you define understanding, but what we can be sure of is that if we are to remove these categories from our brains, we would still be able able to do quite a lot: we would be able to identify different kinds of phenomena (unity/plurality), we would still be able to clasify some of these phenomena are as present and absent from our views (reality/negation) and we still be able to identify relations between those phenomena that allow us to perceive them as objects (inherence/causality).
-Finally, we would be able to make up different possible interpretations of what we see and then clasify some of them as actual (possibility/existence.)
+Whether or not we are capable of having understanding without the categories of totality, limitation, community and necessity depends on how do you define understanding, but what we can be sure of is that if we are to remove these categories from our brains, we would still be able to do quite a lot: we would be able to identify different kinds of phenomena (unity/plurality), we would still be able to classify some of these phenomena are as present and absent from our views (reality/negation) and we still be able to identify relations between those phenomena that allow us to perceive them as objects (inherence/causality).
+Finally, we would be able to make up different possible interpretations of what we see and then classify some of them as actual (possibility/existence.)

 Simple living organisms that most certainly are able to get by without the concepts of totality, limitation, community and necessity.
 And even for us, turning them off can actually be humbling and, you might argue that it would make our thinking more objective, albeit less capable.

 - *Totality* represents the bias to make claims that are valid for all objects in the universe. without *totality*, we would remember that nothing we say is valid about *all* things or *all* people and at all times.

-- *Limitation* represents the bias of applying systems of predicates to objects that don't comfront to this system.
+- *Limitation* represents the bias of applying systems of predicates to objects that don't confront to this system.
 The loss of *limitation*, would prevent us from thinking in a boolean manner, seeing everything as being either or, according to some subjective criteria, when in reality many things can be both and neither.

-- *Community* represent the bies of thinking that all events must be causally connected with all other events and excludes everything what doesn't fit in this picture as unreal.
+- *Community* represent the bias of thinking that all events must be causally connected with all other events and excludes everything what doesn't fit in this picture as unreal.
 So without it, we can have a richer understanding of the events around us.

-- *Necessity* is the bias of establishing inexisting hierarchical connection between different bits of knowledge.
+- *Necessity* is the bias of establishing inexistent hierarchical connection between different bits of knowledge.
 By abandoning the necessity for this hierarchy, we can put our preconceptions aside and see things more objectively.

 So, if you take understanding to mean having an unbiased view of what we perceive, one can even make the point that not only it is possible without the third categories, but that these categories cloud our understanding.

 In search of a metaprinciple of knowledge
 ---

-As we said at the beginning, the existence of each third category follows from that of the other two, so on first sight that might look like a good-enough reason for them to not be wrong, but if you think about it this line of thought is just an application to the same principle of universal knowledge that is embedded in all of those categories - considering something as necessarily true just because it follows from other things that we consider true i.e. disregarding the fact that every piece of knowledge has scope of validite (so it's not universal.)
+As we said at the beginning, the existence of each third category follows from that of the other two, so on first sight that might look like a good-enough reason for them to not be wrong, but if you think about it this line of thought is just an application to the same principle of universal knowledge that is embedded in all of those categories - considering something as necessarily true just because it follows from other things that we consider true i.e. disregarding the fact that every piece of knowledge has scope of validate (so it's not universal.)
 So, just because we have the first category and we have the second one, does not mean that we have one that is a combination of the two.
-This is a problem that Kant himself acknowledges and talks about a lot in the transcedental dialectic - the problem that each piece of knowledge has a scope of validity and if you go outside of that scope, then the piece of knowledge becomes irrelevant.
+This is a problem that Kant himself acknowledges and talks about a lot in the transcendental dialectic - the problem that each piece of knowledge has a scope of validity and if you go outside of that scope, then the piece of knowledge becomes irrelevant.

 But if the scope of our knowledge is not universal, then how do we *know* where does it end?

-That's the the root of all issues - we cannot know that.
+That's the root of all issues - we cannot know that.

 Perhaps the only satisfiable (albeit wrong) answer to this question that it doesn't end, and that we must be capable of somehow perceiving the whole world, the whole universe.
 This is the answer given by Plato, who says that there is this divine world of forms which we are somehow capable of "recollecting".
 And this is also the answer that Kant gives - to justify it, he resorting to a separation between things in themselves and things as they appear to us and talking about the second category.